Ways in which you can change your tenancy agreement

-You may want to share the responsibilities off your tenancy with someone who has lived and has been registered on your household composition for at least at year.
-In this case, you should apply to your housing office for a joint tenancy.
+You may want to share the responsibilities of your tenancy with someone who has lived and has been registered on your household composition for at least a year.
+In this case, you should apply to your local housing office for a joint tenancy.

 Transferring your tenancy